coinbase/mesh-specifications/README.md

 If you plan to use a language other than Golang, you will need to either codegen a server (the [overview](#overview) mentions some tools that can help with this) or write one from scratch.
-If you do choose to write an implementation in another language, we ask that you create a seperate repository in an SDK-like format for all the code you generate so that other developers can use it (see the note on [SDKs in more languages](#sdks-in-more-languages)).
+If you do choose to write an implementation in another language, we ask that you create a separate repository in an SDK-like format for all the code you generate so that other developers can use it (see the note on [SDKs in more languages](#sdks-in-more-languages)).
 Check out [rosetta-sdk-go](https://github.com/coinbase/rosetta-sdk-go) for an example of how to generate code from this specification.